DoubleF3lix/LiveOrLive-Client/README.md

 # Live or Live
-A crummy clone of Buckshot Roulette, but multiplayer
+A crummy clone of Buckshot Roulette, but multiplayer (play it [here](https://doublef3lix.github.io/LiveOrLive-Client))

 TODO: